alexandre-normand/resume/content/post/resume.md

 Canadian Citizen, USA Green Card Holder • [Github](https://github.com/alexandre-normand) • Contact info provided separately

 ## Profile
-I'm a relatively experienced remote `Java` and `Go` developer with a great passion for making small differences in this world.
+I'm an experienced remote `Java` and `Go` developer with a great passion for making small differences in this world.
 I'm most comfortable writing backend but I'm willing and able to work on anything in order to reach a goal.
 I also like to make remote work fun and friendly using the incredible power of `gifs` and old school textual humor.

 ![Example of photoshop skills for remote ties](https://i.imgur.com/R4hfNk4.png)